 - c.
-The lighting scheme shall be chosen to illuminate the sidewalks and walkways and promote a campus-style setting, sense of security, and unified look throughout the campus. - d.
+The lighting scheme shall be chosen to illuminate the sidewalks and walkways and promote a campus-style setting, sense of security, and unified look throughout the campus.
+The proposed decorative pedestrian lights are different from the lights proposed for the Medical Office Building.
+Consistent lighting design is recommended to create the hospital campus setting promoted in the redevelopment plan. - d.
 Decorative lighting may contain features such as hanging plant baskets and/or banners indicating the hospital zone, where such features meet the approval of the reviewing Board(s).
+None proposed.